-Shri Avanikantbhai Pranlal Dhupelia,Durban,RSA and now San Francisco,CA
+Late Shri Avanikantbhai Pranlal DHUPELIA,Durban,RSA and later San Francisco,CA,USA

 The title Lohanas Of Africa reflects our strong connection to East,Central and Southern Africa.
 I do regret errors and omissions.Therefore MEMBERS PLEASE ADD,CORRECT and EDIT your family data.Or email the data to me and I will gladly do it for you.Address Book is also available to keep in touch with each other.

 Within the Indian subcontinent Sindh had been the home of Lohanas for a long time.Prior to that their home was in Lahore-Multan area of Punjab.

 Sindhi hindus have nine subcastes :Amils, Bhaibands, Sindhwarkis, Chhaprus, Bhatias, Masands,Thakurs,Bhagnari,and Lohanas.Continuous muslim invasions and the partition of British India forced Lohanas eastward into Kutch,Gujarat and other parts of India.All these events occured in recent memory-say within last 500 years or so.This is why Gujarati Lohanas still exhibit typical Sindhi physical features.The family names resemble Sindhi names ending in"ani".

 Descendants of Lohanas who migrated to Halar (Saurastra) which was ruled by Raja Halaji, and stayed in Halar were called Halai.